Apple's #ShotOniPhone campaign is now a photo contest 10 iPhone owners will win

-If you want the world to see your iPhone photo magnified to the size of a billboard, Apple has expanded its #ShotOniPhone publicity campaign into a contest anyone can enter.
+If you want the world to see your iPhone photo magnified to the size of a billboard, Apple has expanded its #ShotOniPhone publicity campaign to a contest anyone can enter.

 To enter, you can upload photos on Twitter, Instagram or Weibo with the #ShotOniPhone tag Apple has been using to highlight the photography potential of its phones for years.
-You can also email them, Apple said in its instructions on entering the iPhone photography contest Tuesday.
+You can also email them, Apple said Tuesday in its instructions on entering the iPhone photography contest.
 Check the fine print for details.

-An 11-person panel, including former Barack Obama presidential photographer Pete Souza, Apple camera software leader Jon McCormack and Apple marketing chief Phil Schiller, will select 10 winners, Apple said.
+An 11-person panel -- including former Barack Obama presidential photographer Pete Souza, Apple camera software leader Jon McCormack and Apple marketing chief Phil Schiller -- will select 10 winners, the company said.
 Photos must be submitted by Feb.
 7, and winners will be announced about Feb.
 26. Winners will be able to see their photos on billboards and other Apple marketing channels.

 Apple has for decades tried to show off the creative potential of its products in the hands of musicians and artists, but with millions of iPhones sold, that creative potential is now a lot closer to the average person.
 Mobile phone photography has improved by leaps and bounds, but Apple has lost its once-formidable technology lead as Android phones like Google's Pixel 3 have caught up and in some ways surpassed it.